 Dr. Robert L. Austin Endowed Lectureship

-The 2nd Annual Dr. Robert L. Austin Endowed Lectureship in Pediatric Medicine and Pediatric Health Care Policy will feature pediatric and autism specialist Dr. Robert W. Sears.
-The public is invited to attend this free event on campus beginning at 5:30 p.m.
-Tuesday, April 5.
-Sears will be speaking on "Autism: Early Detection, Effective Multidisciplinary Treatment, and Possible Preventative Measures."
+The 2nd Dr. Robert L. Austin Endowed Lectureship in Pediatric Medicine and Pediatric Health Care Policy, held April 5, featured pediatric and autism specialist Dr. Robert W. Sears.
+Click here to view a story and photo gallery.

 Kudos on accomplishments